-Little India Chinatown Singapore Travel Guide – As we’ve all know even as a small nation, the global financial center of Singapore has already achieved a lot as a society.
+Little India Chinatown Singapore Travel Guide – As we’ve all know even as a small nation, Singapore one of the global financial centers of the world has already achieved a lot as a country.
 From its breathtaking skyscrapers and sky-high buildings, a world-class airport and luxurious hotels, posh shopping malls and theme parks, first-class transportation system (MRT and bus) that can easily take you to many attractions in the country.
-Those are just a few proofs of the economic status of Singapore, which we all have experience on our first international trip in Singapore-Malaysia.
+Those are just a few proofs of the economic status of the country, which we all have experienced on our first international trip.

 Little India and Chinatown Singapore Travel Guide: Location

 Situated in the eastern part of Singapore River about 15-30 minutes from Chinatown and about an hour from Changi airport.
 Little India is one of the oldest districts in the country.
 Here you can see a couple of Hindu women dress in bright saris, jasmine garlands everywhere in their market.
 As well shops and Indian restaurants accompanied by music blares, colorful houses, temples, and air here is like perfumed with some sort of incense and spices.

 Stay connected in Singapore by RENTING A POCKET WIFI for your group (connects up to 8 devices) or purchase a SINGAPORE 4G TOURIST SIM CARD and get 100 GB data for free.
 Just claim it upon arrival at Changi Aiport.

 On the other hand, the two square kilometers colorful district of Chinatown is situated in the west and southern part of the river.
 Here you can see in the street a glimpse of Chinese architectures with its buildings, shop houses with their bright decorative lanterns, temples, and number of restaurants and food stalls where you can try their mouthwatering Chinese cuisines and delicacies.

 How To Get To Little India & Chinatown: Getting Around